python/cpython/Doc/reference/lexical_analysis.rst

 In plain English: Both types of literals can be enclosed in matching single quotes (``'``) or double quotes (``"``).
 They can also be enclosed in matching groups of three single or double quotes (these are generally referred to as *triple-quoted strings*).
-The backslash (``\``) character is used to escape characters that otherwise have a special meaning, such as newline, backslash itself, or the quote character.
+The backslash (``\``) character is used in :ref:`escape sequences <escape-sequences>` to denote characters that may not otherwise appear in the literal, such as quotes, the backslash itself, or newline characters.

 .. index::
    single: b'; bytes literal